BoraOfficial/Zipbomb-Detection/README.md

 # Zipbomb-Detection
-Zipbomb malware detection using Python
+Zipbomb malware detection and prevention using Python

 # How to use